Callipepla Malbec 2019

 California

-The Central Valley is vast, paralleling California's Pacific coast for more than 400 miles.
-Located about 100 miles inland, it engulfs the northern two-thirds of the state, its extension being stopped only by the Coast Ranges to the west and the Sierra Nevada Mountains to the east.
+The Central Valley is a vast area, running parallel to California's Pacific coast for over 400 miles (650 km).
+Located about 100 miles (160 km) inland, it engulfs the northern two-thirds of the state, its extension being stopped only by the Coast Ranges to the west and the Sierra Nevada Mountains to the east.
 Technically speaking, the Central Valley is actually two valleys: the Sacramento Valley to the north and the San Joaquin Valley to the south.
 They converge in the vast and complex Sacramento-San Joaquin River Delta.

 You might also like